By Fransisco Msonge (MD), 2024.

 If you carefully read all books of Moses, under the Holy Spirit, you will find that the Jews kept many types of Sabbaths (Leviticus 26:2, 19:30, Hosea 2:11, Colossians 2:14–17), along with the Lord’s Sabbath, the seventh day Sabbath (Gen 2:2-3, Ex 20:8–11).
 In general, in the five books of Moses, we find seven types of Sabbaths, including the weekly seventh-day Sabbath, which began in the creation week and was engraved by God`s finger into the two table stones at Mount Sinai

-The seventh day Sabbath is perpetual sign, it was instituted to commemorate the stupendous work of creation for all of humanity, the work which was done by God thousands of years before Jewish and Judaism existed.
-The weekly seventh day Sabbath is and should be distinguished from ceremonial Sabbaths.
-As the annual ceremonial Sabbaths were established for ancient Israel.
+The seventh day Sabbath is a perpetual sign, it was instituted to commemorate the stupendous work of creation for all of humanity, the work which was done by God thousands of years before Jewish and Judaism existed.
+The weekly seventh-day Sabbath is and should be distinguished from ceremonial Sabbaths.
+The annual ceremonial Sabbaths were established for ancient Israel.

 Off all six ceremonial Sabbaths (Lev.
 23:4–37), it’s only the annual Day of Atonement on which all work was prohibited (Lev.
 23:28).
 The other five ceremonial Sabbaths, it was only servile or occupational work that was prohibited (Lev 23:7-8, 21).
 All the judgments of these Sabbaths, as well as animal sacrifices and all services in the earthly sanctuary, were a shadow of Jesus Christ and his ministry.
 (Hosea 2:11, Col 2:14–17, Eph.
 2:15-16, Heb.
 10:1, Luke 23:44–46, and Matt 27:50–51)